ncsa/XSEDE-Delta/docs/source/index.rst

 |

-key: light grey font is work in progressItems in light grey font are in progress and coming soon.
-Example software or feature not yet implemented.
+key: light grey font is work in progressItems in light grey font are in progress and coming soon.Â  Example software or feature not yet implemented.

 **Introduction**